devosoft/Pepper/blog/2017-09-22-initial-research.md

 There's also the new functionality that we're going to build out, specifically the ability to include snippets of python in preprocessor directives that will be executed at compile time with a shared namespace to access the symbol table used by the standard preprocessor macros.
 These python directives will be capable of emitting output that will be copied into the program.

-Something important to note is that we have no intention of making it possible to define a macro in python that will be executed during runtime.
+Something important to note is that we have no intention of making it possible to define a macro in python that will be executed during runtime--that kind of cross-language weirdness is out of scope.
+We're just looking to crank up the power of C++ macros, basically.

+So, in summary:

+ 1. Fetch and copy-paste any `#include`d files
+ 2. Handle the logical/flow control preprocessor directives

+     a.
+Include/remove code as dictated (`#ifdef` and the like)

+ 3. Remove comments